-Donna tries to reflect things she feels strongly about in her work.
+Donna tries to reflect on things she feels strongly about in her work.
 “I don’t ever want to fall back into my early years as a painter where I just painted pretty paintings with no thought as to why I was painting them,” she says.

 “I believe very strongly in doing your own work for yourself.
 And the personal connection is actually what will connect with the people out there who see your work.
 So this is how I approach everything I do.”

-As a teacher, one of Donna’s strengths is helping artists figure out their strengths and their direction, and showing them how to achieve the goals they want to achieve.
-“I like to help artists figure out that stuff for themselves, and not try to figure out what I’m about so much.”
+As a teacher, one of Donna’s strengths is helping artists figure out their strengths and their direction and showing them how to achieve the goals they want to achieve.
+“I like to help artists figure out that stuff for themselves and not try to figure out what I’m about so much.”

-To encourage other artists, Donna reminds them to, “Stick to your core self as an artist and don’t let outside external influences change your direction or interfere in your own personal journey.”
+To encourage other artists, Donna reminds them to “Stick to your core self as an artist and don’t let outside external influences change your direction or interfere in your own personal journey.”